-Janine Kelso takes a look at what makes luxury travel, including profiles of the latest luxury ships and the most luxurious suites at sea
+Janine Kelso takes a look at what makes luxury cruises, including profiles of the latest luxury ships and the most luxurious suites at sea

 “Luxury means exclusive, unique experiences and delivering the highest quality of personalised service.
 APT raises the bar by combining exciting destinations, immersive sightseeing, flexibility and meticulous attention to detail.”
 Paul Melinis, managing director, APT